geekbeard/geekbeard.dev/thoughts/ai-party-tricks.md

 Yes… I agree.
 It’s early.

-Though…Someone will be the first and everyone else will be *AFTER*.
+Though… Someone will be the first and everyone else will be *AFTER*.
 Let’s see:)